LucasAlvaro-MEA/Demonstration/README.md

 This project is coded on Matlab and it's controlling on VREP a robotic arm in order to perform simple tasks as writing or picking.
 Robotis6ddl is a picture of the control on VREP.
+Explicit code can be found : https://github.com/LucasAlvaro-MEA/Manipulation-robotic

+This project is coded on Vivado by VHDL.
+I coded on the Basys3 xc7a35tcpg, a digicode.
-Explicit code can be found :https://github.com/LucasAlvaro-MEA/Manipulation-robotic
+Explicit code can be found : https://github.com/LucasAlvaro-MEA/Digicode